meraki/dashboard-api-python/notebooks/notebooksReadme.md

 1. Open [Colaboratory](https://colab.research.google.com/) in your browser.
 2. Sign in with a Google account if prompted.
 3. You're done!
-By default, Colab opens the "Welcome to Colaboratory" notebook that demonstrates what's possible.
+By default, Colab opens the "Welcome to Colaboratory" notebook.

 ### Using VS Code